fatih/sicp/solutions/chapter1.md

 (A 2 4) ->  65536
 ```

-Looking carefuly we can see this all about the power of two.
+Looking carefully we can see this all about the power of two.
 So it's basically: `2^2^2...` n times

 All the definitions above are invalid of `n < 0` and `0` for the case `n = 0`